addok/addok/docs/config.md

 The default config file is in `addok/config/default.py`.

+## Using env vars

+Any specific config key can be declared using an env var, using the key itself, prefixed by `ADDOK_`.
+For example, to override `BATCH_WORKERS`, one may do something like this:

+    ADDOK_BATCH_WORKERS=12 addok batch

 ## Environment settings

 Some settings are used to define how addok will deal with the system it's